 melts its limestone lifts

 In short, Minhinnick’s poetic works to withhold a single omniscient view of both Iraqi wars the form of the piece – with its drafted-in voices as well as stammers, visual performance, repetitive clauses and pared-down lyrics, as well as the momentum of radioactive activity.
-Thus, the poet acts as voyager.
+Thus, the poet acts as a voyager.

 Minhinnick’s poetry establishes a dynamic relationship between the local and the global.
-However, Home in Minhinnick’s work King Driftwood often signals acute strangeness, where the everyday becomes menacing such as in ‘St John’s Sunflowers’.
+However, Home in Minhinnick’s work King Driftwood often signals acute strangeness, where every day becomes menacing such as in ‘St John’s Sunflowers’.
 The sunflowers in this poem are presented as ethical witnesses; they are the inherently ‘good’ of the democratic polis operating beyond the hierarchies of power.
 Yet, in observing the sunflowers in his Porthcawl allotment, the poet shows how the machinery of war invades the individual consciousness.
 The sunflowers are described in militaristic terms: ‘Safe in their silos’ where ‘No warhead gleamed so brightly’.
-Indeed, Minhinnick creates a defamiliarised world where even the benign sunflowers are presented in toxic terms: ‘In Babylon the sunflowers / are yellow as uranium’.
+Indeed, Minhinnick creates a defamiliarised world where even the benign sunflowers are presented in toxic terms: ‘In Babylon, the sunflowers / are yellow as uranium’.

 As the poem proceeds, Iraq coexists with the Welsh landscape and the sunflowers become more than a visible beacon in an allotment, since they are the incubators of written language as they ‘ferment the words / themselves’.
-This positing of the sunflower as source of all language (and consequently, one assumes, knowledge too), only generates violence from the angry masses:
+This positing of the sunflower as the source of all language (and consequently, one assumes, knowledge too), only generates violence from the angry masses: